Census 2016: Western provinces’ populations are the fastest-growing in Canada

 Global context

-As it has been for the last 15 years, Canada remains the fastest growing country in the G7 group of industrialized nations, with a rate of annual growth of 1.0 per cent, which exceeds those in the United States and the United Kingdom.
-Canada ranked eighth among the G20, behind countries such as Turkey, South Africa, Mexico and Australia.
+As it has been for the last 15 years, Canada remains the fastest-growing country in the G7 group of industrialized nations, with a growth rate which exceeds those of the United States and the United Kingdom.
+Canada ranked eighth among the G20 nations, behind countries such as Turkey, South Africa, Mexico and Australia.

-Alberta was the fastest growing province in Canada again during this period.
-Despite the downturn in the provincial economy in the last two years, Alberta grew by 11.6 per cent, an even faster rate of growth than from 2006 to 2011 and more than twice the national average.
-That growth slowed following the drop in the price of oil, but not enough to change what has become a long established pattern as people both within Canada and from abroad head West in search of economic opportunity.
+Alberta was the fastest-growing province in Canada again during this period.
+Despite the downturn in the provincial economy in the past two years, Alberta grew by a total of 11.6 per cent over the period , an even faster rate of growth than from 2006 to 2011 and more than twice the national average.
+That growth slowed following the drop in the price of oil, but not enough to change what has become a long-established pattern as people both within Canada and from aboard head West in search of economic opportunity.

 Since 1951 Alberta has grown by more than 330 per cent, to more than four million residents, by far the highest rate among provinces.
 Alberta also has the highest percentage of residents born in other Canadian provinces, a testament to its pull within the federation.

 Population growth since 1951, by province